hamid72hasani/nginx-microservices-monitoring/README.md

 ------------------------------------------------------------------------

-## ⭐ Contribution
+## ⭐ Contributions

-Pull requests are welcome.
-If you like this project, consider giving it a ⭐ on GitHub.
+PRs welcome.
+If you like this project, leave a ⭐ on GitHub!

 ------------------------------------------------------------------------